The medlar is a curious tree but one which has had a fascination

 the Romans, the medlar has managed to retain its mysterious, not quite benign,

 character down to the present day.
-Polite society where the fruit would have
+Polite society, where the fruit would have

-been served as a sweetmeat would have eschewed the robust vernacular names of
+been served as a sweetmeat, would have eschewed the robust vernacular names of

-‘openarse’ and ‘dog’s arse’, descriptive terms
+‘openarse’ and ‘dog’s arse’, accurately descriptive terms

 if you examine the blossom end of the fruit.

-This member of the rose family makes an attractive garden tree eventually reaching to 6 metres with an individual shape which becomes gnarled and interesting relatively quickly.
-The handsome dark-green leaves can get to 15 cm long and turn a rich yellow-brown in autumn.
+This member of the rose family makes an attractive garden tree eventually reaching up to 6 metres with an individual shape which becomes gnarled and interesting relatively quickly.
+The handsome dark-green leaves can get to 15cm long and turn a rich yellow-brown in autumn.
 The attractive white solitary flowers are borne in late spring to early summer, followed by the curious fruit reminiscent of a truncated pear with the characteristic long sepals partially enclosing the end.
 Hard-shelled seeds form in each of the five carpels and the medlar may be propagated from these, or by budding.

 Medlar may have been popular on Roman and medieval tables, but we seem to have lost the taste for it since then.
-The fruit are as hard as a stone at first and need to be stored or bletted to make them soft enough to eat.
+The fruit are as hard as a stone at first and need to be bletted or stored to make them soft enough to eat.
 At this stage, if they have not rotted or gone mouldy, they are rich brown and sweetish, something like mashed together date and dried apricot.
 Certainly an acquired taste, but a novelty for the end of a meal accompanied perhaps with a glass of port and some mature cheese.

 A jelly can be made from the fruit and this is perhaps a more useful product, tasting sweet with an astringent sharpness that goes well with cheese or meat.